Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ```
 ### syncIdentifiers \(overloaded\)

-This API is an overloaded version, which does not include the parameter for the authentication state, and assumes a default value of `VisitorID.AuthenticationState.UNKNOWN`.
+This API is an overloaded version, which does not include the parameter for the authentication state and assumes a default value of `VisitorID.AuthenticationState.UNKNOWN`.

 These IDs are preserved between app upgrades, are saved and restored during the standard application backup process, and are removed at uninstall.